matbesancon/BilevelOptimization.jl/README.md

 This has been investigated in the literature as the "toll-setting problem".

+## Contributing

+Problems with the package and its usage can be explained through Github issues, ideally with a minimal working example showing the problem.
+Pull requests (PR) are welcome.

 ## Related packages

 * [Complementarity.jl](https://github.com/chkwon/Complementarity.jl solving a generic class
 including bilevel problems using non-linear techniques
 * [MibS](https://github.com/coin-or/MibS) for problems where the lower-level also includes integer variables.
 KKT conditions can therefore not be used and other branching and cutting plane techniques are leveraged.
-* [YALMIP](https://yalmip.github.io/tutorial/bilevelprogramming/) includes a bilevel solver and offers roughly the same features as BilevelOptimization.jl
+* [YALMIP](https://yalmip.github.io/tutorial/bilevelprogramming/) includes a bilevel solver and offers roughly the same features (and a bit more) as BilevelOptimization.jl

 ## Citing